hassn255/FAQs-Chatbot/CONTRIBUTING.md

 # Contribution Guide
-\nThank you for contributing!
+Thank you for contributing!
 Please follow the standard pull request workflow.